-It is probably redundant at this point talk about the history fo Brazilian Jiu-Jitsu, but here it is anyway.
+It is probably redundant at this point to talk about the history of Brazilian Jiu-Jitsu, but here it is anyway.
 Before the Luta Livre Vs BJJ rivalry began and wrestling was the grappling art of choice in Brazil, a man named Mitsuo Maeda arrived in the country.
 The famous Judoka was on a mission to spread this Japanese martial art across the world.
 He ended up teaching it to many people, but none stood out as much as Carlos Gracie.
-However, Carlos was not really satisfied with the ways of Judo and decided to modify it in order to suit his small and skinny body.
+However, Carlos was not really satisfied with the ways of Judo and decided to modify them in order to suit his small and skinny body.
 Later on, he taught his brother Helio which eventually, took those modifications even further, giving birth in the process to the art we now know as Brazilian Jiu-Jitsu.

-Nowadays, BJJ is a huge sport and only misses an Olympic call up to be as mainstream as an art can get.
+Nowadays, BJJ is a huge sport and only misses an Olympic call-up to be as mainstream as an art can get.
 There are tournaments all across the world, offering both Gi and No-Gi opportunities.
 In fact, you could argue that apart from MMA, BJJ is the biggest martial art of today.
 In contrast to Luta livre, which has roots in wrestling, BJJ retained the Gi uniform, in honor of its Japanese roots.
 But that is hardly the total extent of their differences.
 The Luta Livre Vs BJJ rivalry extends much further deeper.

 The Common Roots Of Brazilian Grappling Martial Arts

-What is common for both Luta Livre and BJJ is that they are both products of the fighting spirits of Brazilian people.
-In both cases, it was a well established martial art that spurred the development of original fighting styles.
+What is common for both Luta Livre and BJJ is that they are both products of the fighting spirits of the Brazilian people.
+In both cases, it was a well-established martial art that spurred the development of original fighting styles.
 In the case of Luta Livre, it is catch wrestling that served as the base.
 However, if you think that catch wrestling is heavy on sneaky submissions, you should check out some of the Luta Livre moves.
 The tough guys of Brazil who favored this style really took it a step further.

 On the other hand, you have the art of BJJ.
 Here though, it is an eastern martial art that is the main influence as opposed to western born catch wrestling.
 The ancient art of Judo, which is itself a product of the even older art of Japanese Ju-Jitsu is the precursor for the birth of BJJ.
-While Judo was mainly focused on throws (and still is), the Gracie brothers decided to devote to the Ne Waza or groundfishing aspect of it.
-Similarly to Luta Livre, submission plays a huge part of the style.
+While Judo was mainly focused on throws (and still is), the Gracie brothers decided to devote themselves to the Ne Waza or groundfishing aspect of it.
+Similar to Luta Livre, submission plays a huge part of the style.
 Moreover, BJJ really did cause a martial arts revolution, taking the “worst” position you can be in as its starting point and proving you can be effective from there.
 That position is the closed guard, a position that nobody sees as inferior today.